RetailMeNotSandbox/roux/doc/spec/ingredient-spec.md

 point requires the JavaScript entry point of another ingredient, it must use a full Roux ingredient path.

+### Sass
+An ingredient's Sass entry point must be named `index.scss`.
+The entry point may import other files in the ingredient using relative module paths.
+If the entry point imports the Sass entry point of another ingredient, it must use a full Roux ingredient path.

 ### Model
 An ingredient may define a model entry point with a JavaScript module named `model.js`.
 If present, the exported value of the module must be used as the